 Unique and Bold!

 Brown University has a proud history of supporting undergraduate research, but what truly distinguishes the Royce Fellowship is its emphasis on community and dialogue.
-This is a great credit to Chuck Royce, who understands that good scholars should feel compelled to articulate the public value of their work to a broad range of people.
+This is a great credit to Chuck Royce, who understands that scholars should feel compelled to articulate the public value of their work to a broad range of people.
 Universities are places of deep and resourceful thinking, and their knowledge should be accessible to those beyond the university gates.
-We are very proud of the contributions that Royce Fellows have made to the University and to the world and look forward to new generations of Royce Fellows.
+We are very proud of the contributions that Royce Fellows have made to the University and the world.

 - Elizabeth Allyn Smith, Professor of Linguistics, University of Toronto